Monopolistic Competition

 Monopolistic Competition vs. Other Structures

-On the AP exam, the giveaway language works like this.
-"Differentiated products" plus "free entry" means monopolistic competition.
-"Identical products" signals perfect competition.
-"Barriers to entry" points to monopoly or oligopoly.
+On the AP exam, certain wording will be a clue.
+"Differentiated products" and "free entry" mean monopolistic competition.
+"Identical products" mean perfect competition.
+"Barriers to entry" mean monopoly or oligopoly.

 What Students Get Wrong